OWASP/wstg/README.md

 Before you start contributing, please check our [**contribution guide**](CONTRIBUTING.md) which should help you get started and follow our best practices.

+You can as well open up a post on our [Google Group](https://groups.google.com/a/owasp.org/forum/#!forum/testing-guide-project)!

 ## Style Guidelines

 - Please don't write in the first person (Ex: no "I" or "Me" statements).